letsdeel/deel-api-java-sdk/docs/GlobalPayrollApi.md

 Request termination

 Request a termination for a global payroll employee.
-A successful call starts the termination process and does not confirm termination.
+A successful call starts the termination process and does not confirm termination.  **Token scopes**: &#x60;global-payroll:write&#x60;

 ### Example
 ```java